How to Cut a Release

 git checkout release/vX.Y.Zgit tag vX.Y.Zgit push {remote} vX.Y.Z

-All NPM packages should be automatically released and pushed to the NPM registry.
-Check them here:
+All NPM packages should be automatically released and pushed to the NPM registry; confirm on NPM.

 For the Windows Store desktop app, a submission will be automatically uploaded and submitted for certification.
 The certification process can take up to 3 business days; once complete the app will be in the Store.
-You can check the update status here if you have permission.
+You can check the update status on the partner dashboard if you have permission.
 Note that the Store UI will not correctly reflect the submission status for about 30 minutes after submission.

-Finally, a draft GitHub release should be automatically created here.
+Finally, a draft GitHub release should be automatically created; confirm on the releases page.

 Finalize the release